Energy-Consumption Advantage of Quantum Computation: Discussion and outlook

-Finally, through our analysis, we have proposed an experimental setup to demonstrate the energy-consumption advantages of quantum computation for Simon's problem, with an explicit criterion for the implementation of quantum algorithm outperforming any possible classical algorithm (Table~\ref{table:1}).
-Once the quantum experiment achieves this criterion, no classical algorithm will be able to break our criterion no matter how further the technology on energy-efficient computation advances, unlike the existing experiments on quantum computational supremacy in terms of time complexity.
-To make this demonstration possible in principle, we have explicitly evaluated the lower bounds of query complexity and energy consumption for any classical algorithm to solve Simon's problem, with clarification of the constant factors.
-On the theoretical side, improvement of the constant factors in our analysis would contribute to reducing the technological demands for the experimental demonstration.
-It would be significant to experimentally demonstrate this fundamental energy-consumption advantage of quantum computation over any classical computation, and our developments have opened a route toward further studies in this direction with a solid theoretical foundation.
+Finally, through our analysis, we have proposed a new type of experiment to demonstrate the energy-consumption advantages of quantum computation for Simon's problem, offering an explicit criterion for implementing a quantum algorithm that outperforms any possible classical algorithm in energy consumption (Table~\ref{table:1}).
+As a result, our work elevates the significance of Simon’s problem---and potentially a broader class of query-complexity problems---from both theoretical and experimental perspectives; this aligns with the pioneering theoretical studies on quantum computational supremacy~\cite{10.1145/1993636.1993682,10.5555/3135595.3135617,boixo2018characterizing,bouland2019complexity,doi:10.1098/rspa.2008.0443,doi:10.1098/rspa.2010.0301,PhysRevLett.117.080501}, which emphasized the importance of special sampling problems that now receive considerable attention in quantum experiments~\cite{arute2019quantum,doi:10.1126/science.abe8770,bluvstein2024logical}.
+Remarkably, unlike the existing experiments on quantum computational supremacy that focus on time complexity, once the proposed quantum experiment satisfies our energy-consumption advantage criterion in Table~\ref{table:1}, our analysis guarantees that no classical algorithm will be able to surpass the quantum algorithm, regardless of technological advances in energy-efficient computation.
+To make this demonstration possible in principle, we have explicitly evaluated the lower bounds of query complexity and energy consumption for any classical algorithm to solve Simon's problem, providing clarification on the constant factors involved.
+On the theoretical side, refining these constant factors in our analysis would further reduce the technological requirements for experimental demonstration.
+Experimentally demonstrating this fundamental energy-consumption advantage of quantum computation over any classical computation would represent a significant milestone, and our developments have opened a route toward further studies in this direction with a solid theoretical foundation.